enkidevs/curriculum/sql/ddl/create/default-value.md

 ('Benson', 22);
 ```

-And this is how the table would look like:
+And this is what the table would look like:

 | name   | weight |
 |--------|--------|